-(d) at least 20 ECTS in Computer Science (including projects in the core area of Digital Engineering)

-(e) or at least one year of relevant work experience with Computer Science related tasks, where each year of work experience can compensate for 10 ECTS of missing Computer Science courses.

-c) Further admission requirements are that the first professional training stated in para.
+- (d) at least 20 ECTS in Computer Science (including projects in the core area of Digital Engineering) - (e) or at least one year of relevant work experience with Computer Science related tasks, where each year of work experience can compensate for 10 ECTS of missing Computer Science courses. - c) Further admission requirements are that the first professional training stated in para.
 1 was finished with good or very good results in a related field and that the standard period of study was at least 6 semesters or that at least 180 CP were acquired.
 The Board of Examiners decides about admission from a related field (see para.
-1).

-d) Specific suitability in accordance with paragraphs 2 to 4 must be demonstrated.
-The Board of Examiners is responsible for exception decisions.

-(2) The candidate's specific suitability will be determined on the basis of the results of the degree examination in accordance with para.
-(1) a and requires the previous course of studies to have been completed for DigiEng with an overall grade of at least "good" 2.50 and for DKE with at least a grade of 2.30.

-(3) Notwithstanding paragraph 2, specific suitability shall be assumed if the degree has not yet been completed at the time of submitting the application, but evidence is available of the candidate having already obtained at least 150 credit points (CP) on a six-semester Bachelor's degree course or 180 CP on a seven-semester Bachelor's degree course, and the average grade calculated from the examinations already completed is at least 2.50 for DE and 2.30 for DKE.
+1). - (2) The candidate's specific suitability will be determined on the basis of the results of the degree examination in accordance with para.
+(1) and additionally using the eligibility assessment process and requires the previous course of studies to have been completed for DigiEng with an overall grade of at least "good" 2.50 and for DKE with at least a grade of 2.30. - (3) Notwithstanding paragraph 2, specific suitability shall be assumed if the degree has not yet been completed at the time of submitting the application, but evidence is available of the candidate having already obtained at least 150 credit points (CP) on a six-semester Bachelor's degree course or 180 CP on a seven-semester Bachelor's degree course, and the average grade calculated from the examinations already completed is at least 2.50 for DE and 2.30 for DKE and additionally the eligibility assessment criteria are fulfilled. - (4) The successful completion of the eligibility assessment process, which is specified in "Satzung zur Durchführung des hochschulinternen Verfahrens zur Eignungsfeststellung frü die Masterstudiengänge "Data and Knowledge Engineering" und "Digital Engineering" ( and Knowledge Engineering and Digital Engineering).

+Regulations to conduct an eligibility assessment process for the Master study programs Data
-(4) Admission must be refused if the applicant has irrevocably failed examinations in the chosen course of study at a university or equivalent institute of higher education that falls within the area of application of the German Basic Law or is currently engaged in a corresponding examination procedure.

-(5) Over and above this, applicants must have adequate knowledge of the English or German language at the level of university entrance qualification.
-Foreign applicants must provide an internationally accepted language certificate or an equivalent proof, showing that their active and passive language skills correspond to Level C1 of the Common European Reference Framework for Language.

-(6) The decision regarding whether or not the admission requirements are satisfied shall be made by the Board of Examiners.

-(7) The certificates and proofs must be submitted in German or English or must be translated by a sworn translator.
+- (5) Admission must be refused if the applicant has irrevocably failed examinations in the chosen course of study at a university or equivalent institute of higher education that falls within the area of application of the German Basic Law or is currently engaged in a corresponding examination procedure. - (6) Over and above this, applicants must have adequate knowledge of the English or German language at the level of university entrance qualification.
+Foreign applicants must provide an internationally accepted language certificate or an equivalent proof, showing that their active and passive language skills correspond to Level C1 of the Common European Reference Framework for Language. - (7) The decision regarding whether or not the admission requirements are satisfied shall be made by the Board of Examiners. - (8) The certificates and proofs must be submitted in German or English or must be translated by a sworn translator.